mathewhorne/financial_analysis_I/README.md

-# aperc-template
+# Financial analysis projects I
-Template for APERC models.
+Template repository at the moment.

 ## How to use this template
 Create a new repository.
 When given the option, select 'aperc-template' as the template.